- Sonarqube Plugin

-After you install the plugin, you still need to link it to your Quboo account.
+After you install the plugin, you need to link it to your Quboo account.
 To do so, navigate (as a SonarQube administrator) to Administration -> Configuration -> General Settings.
-Select the Quboo tab and enter your API key and secret.
+Select the Quboo tab and enter your API access and secret keys.
 In the screenshots below you can see where to fill in these values in SonarQube and where to get them in Quboo.

 SonarQube servers with restricted access

-Check whether this setting is enabled or not from the Quboo Administration panel: Administration -> Configuration -> Security.
+This setting is located under: Administration -> Configuration -> Security.

-If it’s enabled, you need to configure an API Token in the Quboo Plugin Properties (same screen where you entered your Access and Secret keys).
+If it’s enabled, you need to fill in a valid API Token in the Quboo Plugin Properties page (the same screen where you entered your Access and Secret keys).

-Once you have the token value, you have to enter it in the Quboo Plugin Configuration page.
-You need administrator rights to do this so you may need to log out and log in again with an administrator account (or ask your administrator to do this).
+Once you have the token value, you have to enter it on the Quboo Plugin Configuration page.
+You need administrator rights to do this, so you may need to log out and log in again with an administrator account (or ask your administrator to do this).

 Pay attention when you paste the token value.
 Since it’s a password field, you won’t see it in the settings.
 Now save it.
 If you want to verify whether the token is being used, check Sonarqube’s